 Works by Ken Lum are part of international art collections, like of Universalmuseum Joanneum, Frac Ile-de-France, Frac Normandi Rouen, the National Gallery of Canada, Winnipeg Art Gallery and the Arco Collection.

-Please find for your interest below some further informations about Ken Lum:
+Please find for your interest below some further information about Ken Lum: